chitter99/mattermost-hangout/README.md

  CLIENT_ID=
  CLIENT_SECRET=
  REDIRECT_URL=
+ EXTERNAL_IP=localhost
  PORT=5000
  ```
  You now need to add your client id, client secret and redirect url from google.
  If you want to you can enter a new port (the port must be the same on your redirect url.
 So if you change him here, change him also in your google console).
+ You will need to enter your external Ip Address, Domain or local Ip to enable support for a Bot icon.
+For example I'm running this Application on a Server in our Network, avariable under the local Ip Adress 192.168.1.10.
+I would enter this Ip Adress.

 5. Start applicatoin
  To run this application only the following command is required.
  ```